A Homeowners Guide To Selling a House With Water Damage

 It’s critical to disclose water damage to buyers when selling a home.
 If you don’t, you can end up in litigation.
 Real estate agents will provide a disclosures document that requires sellers to inform buyers about any known property issues.
 While disclosure laws vary from state to state, when in doubt, disclose.
 If you don’t disclose issues about the property, the buyer can sue you for the damage after the sale.

-Mac Martinson, a Huntsville, Alabama real estate attorney says, “The seller could be liable, if they knew of the damage, as this is a health and safety issue and the seller did not correct the problem.”
+Mac Martinson, a real estate attorney in Huntsville, Alabama, says, “The seller could be liable — if they knew of the damage — as this is a health and safety issue, and the seller did not correct the problem.”

 The biggest challenges of selling a home with water damage

-Selling a house with water damage presents a variety of obstacles to sellers as well as buyers such as the following issues:
+Selling a house with water damage presents a variety of obstacles to sellers, such as the following issues:

-• Reducing the price: If a buyer agrees to purchase a property with water damage, it’s only natural they’ll want to lower the offer by knocking the cost for reparation and remediation off the price.
+• Reducing the price: If a buyer agrees to buy a property that has water damage, it’s understandable that they would seek to reduce their offer by deducting the remediation costs from the price.

-• Health hazards: A home flooded by a natural disaster or a water issue in the home can pose health concerns for inhabitants, especially if there is mold present in the home.
+• Health hazards: Any water issue in the home can pose health concerns for inhabitants, especially if there is mold present in the home.

 • Safety concerns: If the water damage has affected the home’s electrical system, it can cause a security and safety risk, or even an electrical fire.